karlpnord/Semester-Project-1/README.md

 ![image](https://i.postimg.cc/MKXhmRjx/sciencemuseum.jpg)

-Semester Project 1, purpose was to make a website for a community science museum.
+Semester Project 1, task was to make a website for a community science museum.

 ## Description